DM-enterprises/bitcoin/depends/description.md

 ### No reliance on timestamps

 File presence is used to determine what needs to be built.
-This makes the results distributable and easily digestable by automated builders.
+This makes the results distributable and easily digestible by automated builders.

 ### Each build only has its specified dependencies available at build-time.